Brazil: Police face probe over deadly slum raid | DW | 08.05.2021

-A Brazilian Supreme Court judge has ordered an investigation into a possible "arbitrary execution" of suspected drug traffickers during what right groups called the deadliest police raid in Rio de Janeiro.
+A Brazilian Supreme Court judge has ordered an investigation into a possible "arbitrary execution" of suspected drug traffickers during what human rights groups called the deadliest police raid in Rio de Janeiro.

 The United Nations said it was "deeply disturbed" by the killings of 28 people during a raid on a Rio slum